Dr B.J.M. Robroek (Bjorn)

 6500 GL NIJMEGEN

-Bjorn is a plant ecologist with over 20 years of experience in research that has mainly concentrated on wetlands; yet Bjorn has also worked in other environments, including arctic, montane, alpine and tropical ecosystems.
+Bjorn is an Associate Professor in plant-microbe ecology with over 20 years of experience in research that has mainly concentrated on wetlands; yet Bjorn has also worked in other environments, including arctic, montane, alpine and tropical ecosystems.
 Bjorn has undertaken his research at several universities in the Netherlands (WUR, UU), Switzerland (EPFL) and England (Southampton); at the latter he still holds a guest lecturer position.

 Bjorn examines how plant communities shape microbial communities, how plant-microbe interactions are regulated by enviro-climatological change, and how plant-microbe associations –and changes therein– drive ecosystem processes such as carbon and nutrient cycling.
 Over the last decade, Bjorn has become fascinated by extreme events such as drought, fire, and changing winter conditions.
 Bjorn integrates ecological theory to explore to potential to use plant-microbe interaction in fast-tracking ecosystem restoration after extreme events.
 A novel line of research focusses on understanding species interactions along enviro-climatic gradients, with a particular focus on multitrophic interactions.
 Bjorn is also interested in the effects of changing winters on ecosystem processes.